Rules and Regulations – Schenley Park Vintage Races

 F. Towing Eyes: All cars without an exposed roll bar shall have a towing eye or strap, front and rear, that does not dangerously protrude from the bodywork when racing, to be used for flat towing or hauling the vehicle.
 These towing eyes or straps shall be easily accessible without removal or manipulation of bodywork.
 A 2” towing eye is recommended.
 A removable towing eye carried inside the car is not acceptable

-G. Helmets: Crash helmets approved by the Snell Foundation with Snell sticker 2010 or later, or by the SFI Sticker 38.1a for open faced helmets or SFI38.2a for closed face helmets or FIA standard 8860-2004.
+G. Helmets: Crash helmets approved by the Snell Foundation with Snell sticker 2010 or later, or by the SFI Sticker 38.1a for open-faced helmets or SFI38.2a for closed face helmets or FIA standard 8860-2004.
 Closed face shields are recommended.
-Open face helmets require use of goggles or face shields, preferably made of impact resistant materials, if used in open cars.
+Open face helmets require the use of goggles or face shields, preferably made of impact-resistant materials, if used in open cars.
 Glasses are not sufficient.

 H. Head & Neck Restraints: Starting in 2017, the use of a head and neck restraint system became mandatory in all groups except Pre-War and Preservation.